Between 2 and 4 million concussions occur every year in North America.

 - Numbness in limbs

-As I’ve said, there are no medications for concussions, but doctors can prescribe painkillers for treating headaches or something to help you sleep better, as sleeping problems often occur after this type of injuries.
+As I’ve said, there is no specific medication for a concussion, but doctors can prescribe painkillers for treating headaches or something to help with the sleep— sleeping problems are quite common after this type of injury.

 Can cannabis help the brain heal faster after a concussion?

-On the other hand, pro-cannabis doctors would disagree since there’s a lot of evidence that marijuana can help the brain heal faster and even protect it from neural damage.
+There’s a lot of scientific and anecdotal evidence that marijuana can help the brain heal faster and protect it from neural damage.

-CBD is known by now as an anti-inflammatory agent and there have been a few studies proving that cannabis reduces all sorts of swelling and inflammation in our system, including brain inflammation.
+CBD is known by now as an anti-inflammatory agent and there are a few studies that prove that cannabis reduces all sorts of swelling and inflammation in our system, including brain inflammation.

-According to a scientific study, endocannabinoid system plays a very important role when it comes to our brain recovering from the injury.
+According to a 2015 study published in the scientific journal Cerebral Cortex, the endocannabinoid system plays a very important role when it comes to our brain recovering from the injury.
 (1)

 In fact, researchers found that cannabinoids (particularly CBD) can even protect our cells against the damage before and after the injury.

-CBD has especially shown some neuroprotective properties, but THC also protects our nerve cells before the injury.
+CBD has especially shown neuroprotective properties, but one study found evidence that THC may also protect our brain, if administered before the injury.

-In a study from 2014, researchers found that patients with concussion who had THC in their blood at the time when the accident occurred were less likely to die from a brain injury.
+In a 2014 study published by the Harbor-UCLA Medical Center, researchers found that concussion patients who had THC in their blood at the time when the accident occurred were less likely to die from a brain injury.
 (2)

 Best strains for concussion

-As I mentioned before, no matter where you live, you can probably get a prescription for medical marijuana for treating separate symptoms of concussion (except in Illinois where you can get a prescription for post-concussion syndrome symptoms).
+In North America you can get a prescription for medical marijuana for treating separate concussion symptom (except in Illinois where you can get a prescription for post-concussion syndrome symptoms).

 Strains for headaches and pain